AdvancedCustomFields/docs/functions/the_flexible_field.md

 ---
 title: the_flexible_field()
-description: Used to loop through rows of a flexible content field
+description: Loops through rows of a flexible content field
 category: functions
 status: draft
+deprecated: true
 ---

+## Description
+[tip]
-> This function is outdated.
+This function has been deprecated.
 Please use the [have_rows()](https://www.advancedcustomfields.com/resources/have_rows/) function instead.

-## Description
+[/tip]

 This function is used in a “while loop” to loop through each row of a flexible content field.
 This function requires the flexible content field.

 This function will return either: the current row (continue loop) or false (end of loop).
 Within the “while loop”, you can use these functions: